 5.2 Carry out full-scale implementation :

-Include appropriate data and graph to verify the results as mentioned in justification (before & after etc)
+Include appropriate data and graph to verify the results as mentioned in the justification (before & after etc)

 5.3 Quantify Tangible benefits